 Zinc

-There is some evidence from the early 1990s noting that being deficient in zinc might cause a reduction in testosterone levels.
+Some evidence from the early 1990s suggests that being deficient in zinc might cause a reduction in testosterone levels.
 That’s nice but my question is, are you deficient in zinc?

 Foods that contain zinc include meat, shellfish, fortified breakfast cereals as well as various seeds and nuts.
 Do you eat these foods?

 The RDA for zinc for adult men is 11 mg per day, which is not much.
-Therefore, I'm not convinced that healthy people who are not taking medications are lacking in zinc —especially if they take a multivitamin that has zinc.
+As such, I remain unconvinced that healthy people who are not taking medications are zinc deficient.

 One version of Nugenix contains a zinc-containing compound called “ZMA.”
 ZMA stands for zinc, magnesium, aspartate.
 ZMA is reputed to be a testosterone booster in some circles.
 A 2004 study of ZMA noted that the supplement did not raise testosterone levels or improve strength.
 In a 2009 study, ZMA was likewise shown to not raise testosterone levels.